krishxmatta/personal-website/content/reference/mahabharata_by_c_rajagopalachari.md

 ## Quotes {#quotes}

 "No virtuous man is strong enough to live in virtue at all times, nor is any sinner bad enough to exist in one welter of sin.
 Life is a tangled web and there is no one in the world who has not done both good and evil." - Vyasa

+"But learning is one thing and virtue is quite another.
+It is true that one should know the difference between good and evil, if one is to seek good and shun evil.
+But this knowledge should soak into every thought and influence every act in one's life.
+Then indeed knowledge becomes virtue.
+The knowledge that is merely so much undigested information crammed into the mind, cannot instill virtue.
+It is just an outward show like our clothes and is no real part of us." - Lomasa